Plushtoast/dsa5-foundryVTT-wiki/en-sight-light.md

 ![Geron Fackel](https://user-images.githubusercontent.com/80099175/111904114-74176980-8a45-11eb-9609-f4d47b2d6446.png)

-### Modultip: Torch
-[The module Torch](https://github.com/Plushtoast/dsa5-foundryVTT/wiki/de-Module#torch) offers the possibility to activate and deactivate torches via the context menu of the tokens.

 ## Default settings visibility
 To avoid having to set the visibility settings to your own default for every new actor you create,